polkadot-developers/substrate-docs/content/md/en/docs/tutorials/integrate-with-tools/explore-sidecar-endpoints.md

 To get a list of endpoints:

 1. In the Postman client, click **Collections** and open the **Substrate API Sidecar** collection.
-2. In the list of requests, select the **GET List of API Endpoints** request.
+2. From the list, select the **GET List of API Endpoints** request.

    ![Select the GET Endpoints request](/media/images/docs/tutorials/postman-sidecar/select-get-endpoints.png)